robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 You have the full project available in my [Github](https://github.com/robertovg/wappalyzer-to-md) account to check it, use it, adapt or improve it.

-Basically I created the following folder structure for each of the steps described in the `cli.js` backbone:
+Basically, I created the following folder structure for each of the steps described in the `cli.js` backbone:

 * **validation**: To have params validations, as in the cli the inputs are coming from the call args.
 * **data**: To wrap the logic of using the `Wappalyzer` npm module and test it.
-* **logic**: for me the logic in this program was to transfer the Json output from `Wappalyzer` to the "standard" markdown I was try create.
+* **logic**: for me, the logic in this program was to transfer the Json output from `Wappalyzer` to the "standard" markdown I was trying to create.
 Pretty straight and quite exciting to create in an elegant way 🤓
-* **output**: in the script we haven't view, but we do have output logic, so again I decided to isolate the `clipboardy` logic and wrap in the logic folder.
+* **output**: in the script, we haven't viewed, but we do have output logic, so again I decided to isolate the `clipboardy` logic and wrap in the logic folder.

-These are the main parts of the small script project, I think the best way to know how each part works, as I think we should always do, it's just to read the `specs` test on each folder to then understand then easy `cli.js` file which orchestrate the script pieces.
+These are the main parts of the small script project, I think the best way to know how each part works, as I think we should always do, it's just to read the `specs` test on each folder to then understand then easy `cli.js` file which orchestrates the script pieces.

-Additionally to execute before register the script project, we should `npm link` the project an execute it again now with valid params like:
+Additionally, to execute before register the script project, we should `npm link` the project an execute it again now with valid params like:

 ```bash
 npx wappalyzer-to-md https://robertovg.com